SudoDEM/sudodem.github.io/download.md

    - binaries for 3D only:
      - [3rdlibs.tar.xz](https://zenodo.org/record/2683766#.XNQh7-EzY5k)[md5sum: 6f6bf4686d0a752dffba0259d9b50c07]

 Note: Binaries were compiled just for Ubuntu 14 ~ 18.
 For other Linux distributions, you have to comiple and install from the sources.
-The compilation and installation withour root will be introduced in the quick guide listed below.
+The compilation and installation without root will be introduced in the quick guide listed below.
 ## Manual

-The latest quick guide: [Version1.1](https://www.researchgate.net/publication/335392133_A_Quick_Guide_for_SudoDEM_A_Discrete_Element_Code_for_Non-spherical_Particles).
+The latest quick guide: [Version 1.2](https://www.researchgate.net/publication/335392133_A_Quick_Guide_to_SudoDEM_A_Discrete_Element_Code_for_Non-spherical_Particles).

 ## Examples